opendevstack/tailor/README.md

 # Tailor

 Tailor is a tool to drive the configuration of your OpenShift resources via templates under version control.
 Any drift between your desired state (the YAML templates) and the current state (resources in the cluster) can be detected, reviewed and reconciled using a CLI interface.
 Tailor is required by other OpenDevStack repositories, but is fully standalone and may be used in completely different contexts.
 It uses `oc` commands under the hood, and is based on plain OpenShift templates.

+The main target of Tailor is OpenShift 3.11.
+Tailor also works against OpenShift 4, but it is recommended to transition to other tools, such as Helm or kustomize, which have become popular and work well against OpenShift 4.
+If you are interested how Tailor compares to those tools, please see [comparison to other tools](https://github.com/opendevstack/tailor#comparison-to-other-tools).

 ## Benefits of using infrastructure-as-code